When building a ranger monster slayer in DnD 5e, consider these elements of a DnD vampire hunter:

 As a monster slayer, I also gain access to special cleric spells.
 This flavors my ranger as a defender against the forces of evil and adding a defensive flavor that most rangers don’t have.
 These spells include:

-- Protection from good and evil: (Level 3) Touch a willing target and they gain several benefits against aberrations, celestials, elementals, fey, fiends and undead.
+- Protection from good and evil: (Level 3) Touch a willing target and they gain several benefits against dark and magical creatures.
 These foes have disadvantage on attack rolls.
 My target also can’t be frightened, charmed or possessed.

 - Zone of Truth: (Level 5) Create a 15-foot sphere zone of truth, where creatures who start or end their turn inside the zone must make a Charisma saving throw.
 On a failed save, they are unable to lie.
 Naturally, I know if each creature fails or succeeds the saving throw.

-- Magic Circle: (Level 9) A 10-foot radius cylinder that is 20 feet tall creates a magic barrier against aberrations, celestials, elementals, fey, fiends and undead.
+- Magic Circle: (Level 9) A 10-foot radius cylinder that is 20 feet tall creates a magic barrier against magical monsters.
 These creatures can’t enter the barrier except by magical means.
 If they do teleport or enter magically, they must succeed on a Charisma saving throw.
 Also, attacks against my allies inside the circle have disadvantage and my allies can’t be frightened, charmed or possessed.

 - Banishment: (Level 13) Target must succeed on Charisma saving throw or be sent to another dimension.
-If the creature is native to the plane, it gets sent to a harmless demiplane.
-This creature is incapacitated while in the demiplane for up to 1 minute.
+This creature is stuck while in the demiplane for up to 1 minute.
 Otherwise, it is sent back to its own plane for the allotted time.

 - Hold Monster: (Level 17) Target must succeed on a Wisdom saving throw or be paralyzed for up to 1 minute.
 Ironically, this spell doesn’t affect undead.
-Plus, the paralyzed creature can make a Wisdom save at the beginning of its turns to break the spell.
+Plus, the paralyzed creature can try to break the spell next turn.

 Add basic ranger spells for damage, trapping and tracking.